 It’s a simple enough solution but one that can impact how the general population perceives AI and whether they will support the use of AI in more and more activities that impact their everyday life.

-Businesses and developers must prioritize training speech recognition models with inputs from more sources and also offer options when it comes to personalizing the voice of home assistant devices.
+Businesses and developers must prioritize training speech recognition models with inputs from more sources and offer options for personalizing the voice of home assistant devices.

 Businesses will change how they create content

 The increasing use of voice search to get information will change SEO and how businesses create content.
-When people carry out searches through text input, search engines show them a list of content which gives even lower-ranking search results the opportunity to compete.
+When people carry out searches through text input, search engines show them a list of content, giving even lower-ranking search results the opportunity to compete.

 With voice search, the assistant responds with a single result.
 This means that businesses need to alter how they create content and so that their material appears as a possible response to search queries.